TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 |   Bias (common amongst all models)   |                  Tendancy to learn the wrong thing (underfitting)                  |
 | Variance (common amongst all models) |      changes in model when using different portions of the training data set       |
 |               Support                |        The number of actual occurences of the class in a specified dataset         |

+> [!NOTE]
+> Regarding Model performance: In any problem, it is not possible to create perfect model.
+This is due to bayes error rate,
+> minimal error that the model can have, latent variables factors we can't measure, noise in physical process of obtaining data etc.
+____

 ## Overview - Regression

 ### Linear Regression

-> Used to predict continuous variables
+> Definition: Used to predict continuous variables

 #### Kaggle Practice
 - [House price prediction](https://www.kaggle.com/faressayah/linear-regression-house-price-prediction)